Updated: Oct 12

 A solid and consistent bedtime routine is such an important part of instilling good sleep habits in your child!
-So important in fact, that I recommend implementing a routine from Day 1 of your baby's life!
+So important in fact, that I recommend implementing a routine as soon as you get home from the hospital!
 I know that sounds early, but let's be clear!
 For newborn babies (under 3 months old), their routine will be very short and simple (10-15 minutes).
 It basically involves all the things that you need to do to prepare your newborn baby to prepare for sleep (feed, diaper, pj's, swaddle).

-After 3 months, the bedtime routine will take longer and involve more (20-30 minutes).
-What this routine does is send a signal to their brain and their body to tell them that sleep is coming!
+After 3 months, the bedtime routine will take longer and involve more (25-30 minutes). a consistent routine will send a signal to their brain and their body, telling them that sleep is coming!
 So, the more consistent you are with doing the same actions, every night before sleep, the quicker their body will catch on and start to wind down for bed.
-This will become particularly important when your baby hits the 3 month mark and their body starts to produce melatonin!
+This will become particularly important when your baby hits the 4 month mark and their body starts to produce melatonin!
 The bedtime routine will become a cue to their body to release melatonin and prepare for sleep.
 Cool hey?!

 I often connect with parents and find out that they don't do a bedtime routine, or that it is inconsistent from day to day.
 One night, they might read a book before bed, the next night they watch a show downstairs.
 Sometimes they have a bath, other times a dance party!
 In the end, it is your decision what activities you want to do, the most important thing is that you are doing the same thing each night.
 This will set up expectations for your little one and take the guesswork out for them.
 They are much more inclined to follow your lead and go down for bed more easily if they know what to expect.
 You are instilling habits in them every day, whether you are aware of it or not!